v1nns/spectrum/README.md

 ## Development :memo:

-To build spectrum, you need to have a C++ compiler installed on your system.
+To build spectrum, you need a C++ compiler installed on your system along with another dependencies that are listed below:

 ```bash
 # Package dependencies (on Ubuntu)